19 Questions Parents Should Be Asking Teachers

 Of course, many parents will want to read these aloud as well, but with any luck, your kids

 will be sneaking the book open and reading ahead long after you’ve gone to bed.
-We’ve als
+We’ve also

 limited ourselves, for sanity’s sake, to one book per author.
 And finally, though these are,